isomerpages/nlb-mobile-guide/spotlight/wellbeing/2020-04-17-behind-every-attractive-room-there-should-be-a-very-good-reason.md

 title:  Home Sweet Office
 date:   2020-04-17
 permalink: /spotlight/wellbeing/2020-04-17-behind-every-attractive-room-there-should-be-a-very-good-reason
 description: Working from home is the new reality for many.
 Turn your home into an inspiring sanctuary.
 Relegate spaces for work, play and relaxation.
-Whether you are a newbie or a veteran, here is a list of resources to enrich your work from home experience and environment.
+Whether you are a newbie or veteran, here is a list of resources to enrich your work from home experience and environment.
 image: /images/PL-4-Intro Image.jpg
 ---
 <img src="/images/PL-4-Intro Image.jpg">